 File image.
 Buildings damaged by Saudi-led coalition air strikes on the Yemeni port city of Hodeidah on 20 January 2021 (Photo credit: Getty images).

-The Saudi-led coalition invaded Yemen in January 2015 with the aim of destroying the Ansarallah resistance movement and restoring the government of former Saudi-backed president Abdrabbuh Mansour Hadi.
+Yemen was plunged into a brutal war in early 2015 when Saudi Arabia and its regional allies invaded the country with the aim of crushing the Ansarallah resistance movement and restoring the government of former Saudi-backed president Abdrabbuh Mansour Hadi.